if-follow-package/.github/profile/README.md

 });

-// Test case: user is not following back const result10 = followController.isFollowingBack('if-follow-package');
+// Test case: user is not following back const result10 = followController.isFollowingBack('diff-ymd-package');

 result10.then((result) => {
-  console.log(result); // Output: "No, if-follow-package does not following back!"
+  console.log(result); // Output: "No, diff-ymd-package does not following back!"
 });

 ```